enricopesce/enricopesce.it/content/posts/0010/index.md

 If performance is the main focus VM.Standard.E5.Flex is the winner!
 A good price and stunning performance results!

-ARM architecture is not only for mobile and low watt devices, ARM processor is a real alternative of the classic x86 server CPU, please read [Whait is Arm?](https://www.oracle.com/hk/cloud/compute/arm/what-is-arm/) page on OCI site to best understand the benefits of OCI A1 shapes!
+ARM architecture is not only for mobile and low watt devices, ARM processor is a real alternative of the classic x86 server CPU, please read [What is Arm?](https://www.oracle.com/hk/cloud/compute/arm/what-is-arm/) page on OCI site to best understand the benefits of OCI A1 shapes!

 Remember, the right shape depends on your unique use case.